Brilliant-Labs/code.bl/packaged/docs/static/mb/projects/bboard-tutorials-cyberville-full/RemoteCmds/README.md

 # 🚀 __*Let's get started!*__
 ## __``Task #1: Confidentiality``__

-- 1️⃣ Connect to the Cyberville Wi-Fi network. 🧑‍🎓 Students, follow the steps in __Activity 7 – Task: Connecting__, but be sure to add the Password, which the 🧑‍🏫 teacher should share in a __secure__ and __confidential__ way.
+- 1️⃣ Connect to the Cyberville Wi-Fi network. follow the steps in __Activity 7 – Task: Connecting__, but be sure to add the Password, which the 🧑‍🏫 teacher should share in a __secure__ and __confidential__ way.

 </br>